Supplemental Pay Regulation 627

 1. Faculty Members may receive supplemental pay for additional teaching duties if compensation through release time in subsequent terms is not available.

 a.
-EPA-NT employees may accept a UNCSA teaching assignment for supplemental pay if the following conditions are met:
+EHRA-NT employees may accept a UNCSA teaching assignment for supplemental pay if the following conditions are met:

 i.
 The teaching assignment is not within the reasonable scope of the employees regular responsibilities;